chirpley/docs/docs/source/asbrand.rst

   Set the deals for your new campaign.

-Set Deals
+Set content and create deals
 ----------------

-For the services you've chosen during the creation of the campaign you'll need to set content for the deals which influencers can accept.
+For the services you've chosen during the creation of the campaign content needs to be set.
 On the left you'll find all the services in your campaign.
 By clicking on them, the service will open in the center of the screen.
-Here you'll be presented with influencer-dummies which represent the influencers which might perform the services for you.
+Here you'll be presented with dummies which represent the influencers which might perform the services for you.
 The number and type of the the shown dummies is roughtly based on the budget available for that particular service.
 The final number of influencers accepting your deal might vary due to the value of each influencer.